Eduardo-Cabrera/HarleyKwyn.github.io/_posts/2014-02-27-so-you-want-to-be-a-kaggle-wizard.md

 >
 >Step 4: You have beaten the benchmark

 Problem with this is that that it assumes you know how to do all of this with a large set of data already.
-So I'm going to show you how to set up the environment for using Python, Sci-kit Image and Sci-kit learn.
+So I'm going to show you how to set up the environment for using Python, scikit-image and scikit-learn.
 You may want to check out the [scikit-image]() and [scikit-learn](http://scikit-learn.org/stable/documentation.html) documentation.